abhishekarya1/Hash-Define-myNotes/content/system-design/lld.md

 **Summary**:
 {{% notice note %}}
-Dynamic - variables don't have fixed type, we can put literal of any type in it (no type checking at compile-time, often there is no compile-time xD)
+**Dynamic** - variables don't have fixed type, we can put literal of any type in it (no type checking at compile-time, often there is no compile-time xD)

-Weak - variable values don't have fixed types (can be casted implicitly at runtime)
+**Weak** - assigned literal values to variables don't have fixed type (can be implicitly casted at runtime depending on usage context)
 {{% /notice %}}

 ```txt